Chapter 10: Boar Hunt Inn

 Kanéko longed to be comfortable again.
 She stopped, thinking about Pahim’s words.
 “You’ve been here before?”

-He smiled broadly, “A few times.
+“A few times.
 My father used to take me here when he guarded merchants like those,” he pointed to a line of wagons rolling into the yard.
 “I love coming here.”

 Kanéko smiled coyly.
 “Does that mean you’ll be my tour guide?”